 - Additional materials will be emailed to students who are registered with the Center for Disability Resources.

-- The Informational Interview period for students who complete their applications by the deadline will on or after October 24, 2022 until November 16, 2022.
+- The Informational Interview period for students who complete their applications by the deadline will be on or after TBD for 2023.

 If you are interested in interviewing with a representative from WRP or learning more about the program, please contact: